DylanLapham/MIPS-Assembly-Projects/README.md

 Set 3-Multiple programs: loops_words takes in two numbers from the user and implements for loops to modify an existing array of numbers based on those two numbers.
 Utilizes words for the arrays.
-                         fibonacci prints out fibonacci numbers up to n amount that is entered by the user.
+                         fibonacci prints out fibonacci numbers up to n amount that is entered by the user. factorial takes in a number from the user and prints out the factorial of that number.